grandjeanlab/shank3mrs/README.md

 <!--- > [!IMPORTANT]\
 > We ask that all users read our [legal disclaimer](https://github.com/simple-icons/simple-icons/blob/develop/DISCLAIMER.md) before using icons from Simple Icons. --->

 Human phenotyping research has historically been used to enrich our understanding of the biological correlates of neurodevelopmental disorders such as autism spectrum disorder.
 However, advancing beyond correlations in human cohorts presents challenges.
-Thus, a comparative analysis was conducted using the SHANK3 mouse model of autism spectrum disorder Neurochemical profiling via magnetic resonance spectroscopy (MRS) fingerprinted the metabolite impacts in the SHANK3 mouse model across the cingulate cortex and thalamus.
-MRS was selected as the modality of choice because it facilitates trans-species comparison, since identical metabolites are recorded in homologous brain regions.
-The aim is to uncover shared metabolic alterations in mice, offering a comprehensive understanding of neurodevelopmental metabolic changes.
+The current study presents a comparative analysis using the SHANK3 mouse model to investigate neurometabolic changes associated with autism spectrum disorder.
+We conducted neurochemical profiling via magnetic resonance spectroscopy, which fingerprinted the metabolite changes in the SHANK3 mouse model across the cingulate cortex and thalamus.
+By selecting magnetic resonance spectroscopy, we enabled cross-species comparison and examined identical metabolites in homologous brain regions across different species.
+We aimed to provide a comprehensive understanding of the neurodevelopmental alterations associated with autism spectrum disorder.

-Single voxel PRESS scans were acquired in homologous brain areas—cingulate cortex and thalamus—across three genotypes: SHANK3+/+ (WT), SHANK3-/+ (HET), and SHANK3-/- (KO).
-Mice, of mixed sexes (male/female 1:1), were imaged during adolescence (30 days) or early adulthood (70 days) on a Bruker BioSpec 11.7T.
+To achieve this, our primary objective is to discover shared neurometabolic changes and loss of function in SHANK3 mice.
+We acquired single voxel PRESS scans in homologous brain areas—cingulate cortex and thalamus—across three genotypes: SHANK3+/+ (WT), SHANK3-/+ (HET), and SHANK3-/- (KO).
+We imaged mixed-sex mice (Male/Female 1:1) during adolescence (30 days) or early adulthood (70 days) using a Bruker BioSpec 11.7T with CryoProbe.
-All spectra underwent processing via Spectroscopy Analysis Tools (SPANT) and visual inspection by two analysts, with rigorous quality control measures.
-Effect size with unpaired Hedge’s g compared metabolite concentration of WT relative to HET and KO.
+All spectral data underwent processing via Spectroscopy Analysis Tools (SPANT) with rigorous quality control measures and visual inspection by two analysts.
+Effect size with unpaired Hedge’s g compared metabolite concentration of WT relative to HET and KO mice.

 ## Section 1: Preprocessing